seblau/seblau.github.io/_posts/2017-01-07-linux-anti-debugging.md

 > +++ exited with 0 +++
 {% endhighlight %}

 So we would need to add some state to our shared library and return different results based on this state.
-But that would require some static analysis in the first place, because those ptrace calls could be chained arbitrarily.
+But that would require some static analysis in the first place, because those `ptrace(2)` calls could be chained arbitrarily.

 Furthermore patching the code with NOP's will not work out of the box either, because the offset calculation must not be destroyed in order to guarantee normal execution.